YeshithaDishan/reactmaster-course/session-04/answer.md

 The initial state.
 The promise is neither fulfilled nor rejected; it's waiting for an asynchronous operation to complete.

 Fulfilled –
-The operation completed successfully, and the promise has a resolved value.
+The operation was completed successfully, and the promise has a resolved value.

 Rejected –
 The operation failed, and the promise has a reason for the failure (an error or rejection message).